port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/gcp.md

 ## Getting started

-Continue to the [installation](./installation.md) guide to learn how to install the GCP exporter.
+Continue to the [installation](./installation.md) guide to learn how to install the GCP integration.